krishnamurthy-a/basic-rag-app/README.md

 ## Steps to start the streamlit web application
 1. Go to the directory - `[Project Root]/basic-rag` in terminal / command line
+2. Update the API key values in `basic-rag/resources/configs.yaml` file
-2. Start the streamlit service using the below command.
+3. Start the streamlit service using the below command.

     `streamlit run basic-rag-app.py`